StanfordSpezi/SpeziStudy/Sources/SpeziStudy/SpeziStudy.docc/SpeziStudy.md

-# ``TemplatePackage``
+# ``SpeziStudy``

 <!--

-This source file is part of the TemplatePackage open source project
+This source file is part of the Stanford Spezi open source project

-SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)
+SPDX-FileCopyrightText: 2025 Stanford University and the project authors (see CONTRIBUTORS.md)

 SPDX-License-Identifier: MIT